evanaustin/quasar-strapi_site_prod/README.md

 This is a tabula rasa scaffold for a new Quasar (Vue) + Strapi (Node + MongoDB) **website**.
 For the web application configuration, see [this repository](https://github.com/evangrinde/tabularasa_quasar-strapi_application).

 This a production configuration.
-For the development configuration, check the `../development` directory.
+For the development configuration, check the [this repository](https://github.com/evangrinde/template_quasar-strapi_site_dev) directory.

 ## Most recent successful build:
 - T.B.D.